Margaret Chase Smith: Early tenure

-Declaration of Conscience and after until 1960
+Declaration of Conscience

 On June 1, 1950, Smith delivered a fifteen-minute speech on the Senate floor, known as the "Declaration of Conscience," in which she refused to name McCarthy directly but denounced "the reckless abandon in which unproved charges have been hurled from this side of the aisle."
 She said McCarthyism had "debased" the Senate to "the level of a forum of hate and character assassination."
 She defended every American's "right to criticize... right to hold unpopular beliefs... right to protest; the right of independent thought."
 While acknowledging her desire for Republicans' political success, she said, "I don't want to see the Republican Party ride to political victory on the four horsemen of calumny—fear, ignorance, bigotry, and smear."
 Six other moderate Republican Senators signed on to her Declaration: Wayne Morse from Oregon, George Aiken from Vermont, Edward Thye from Minnesota, Irving Ives from New York, Charles Tobey from New Hampshire, and Robert C. Hendrickson from New Jersey.
 Her speech ended with a warning: "It is high time that we all stopped being tools and victims of totalitarian techniques—techniques that, if continued here unchecked, will surely end what we have come to cherish as the American way of life."

 In response to her speech, McCarthy referred to Smith and the six other Senators as "Snow White and the Six Dwarfs."
 He removed her as a member of the Permanent Subcommittee on Investigations, giving her seat to Senator Richard Nixon from California.
 He also helped finance an unsuccessful primary challenger during Smith's re-election campaign in 1954.
 Smith later observed, "If I am to be remembered in history, it will not be because of legislative accomplishments, but for an act I took as a legislator in the U.S. Senate when on June 1, 1950, I spoke ... in condemnation of McCarthyism, when the junior Senator from Wisconsin had the Senate paralyzed with fear that he would purge any Senator who disagreed with him."
 She voted for McCarthy's censure in 1954.

 On July 17, 1950, Smith was commissioned as a lieutenant colonel in the Air Force Reserve, and she served until 1958.

 In the 1952 election, Smith was widely mentioned as a vice-presidential candidate under General Dwight D. Eisenhower.
 When asked by a reporter what she would do if she woke up one morning and found herself in the White House, she replied: "I'd go straight to Mrs. Truman and apologize.
 Then I'd go home."
+At that year's Republican National Convention, a group of women delegates (led by former congresswoman Clare Boothe Luce) had sought to nominate Smith.
+Smith, however, requested not to be proposed at the convention as a vice presidential delegate.
+Noting that Eisenhower's supporters had coalesced around Richard Nixon for the vice presidential nomination, Luce withdrew her nomination of Smith in the convention's vice presidential balloting.